getml/reflect-cpp/README.md

 ### Make sure includes are relative

-In order for the library to be able to function header-only, we need internal includes to be relative and not depend on any externally set include directory.
+We need internal includes to be relative and not depend on any externally set include directory.

 That is, for example, if you are within any file in `rfl/internal`, prefer
 ```cpp